gurveergirn/COVID-19-Data-Analysis-and-Visualization-with-SQL-Tableau/README.md

 # COVID-19 Data Analysis with SQL

 ## Overview
-This project aims to analyze COVID-19 data using SQL Server.
-The dataset contains information on COVID-19 cases, deaths, vaccinations, and other public health indicators.
-Key objectives include calculating case fatality rates, analyzing vaccination trends, and exploring correlations with demographic and economic factors.
+This project provides an end-to-end analysis of peak COVID-19 data using SQL Server for data processing and Tableau for visualization.
+The dataset includes key COVID-19 metrics such as total cases, deaths, vaccinations, and demographic indicators across countries and continents.
+The project aims to derive meaningful insights, such as trends in infection rates, death percentages, and vaccination coverage, with interactive visualizations to support data-driven decision-making.

 ## Features
-- Data import from Excel files into SQL Server.
-- Data cleaning and transformation.
-- Analysis of:
+Data Processing:
+ - SQL scripts for data import, transformation, and cleaning.
+ - Queries to calculate COVID-19 metrics such as case fatality rates, vaccination rates, and population infection trends.
+Visualizations:
-  - Total and daily cases/deaths.
+ - Tableau dashboards for global and regional insights.
-  - Vaccination rates and trends.
+ - Interactive charts for tracking total deaths per continent, population infection rates, and forecasting trends.
-  - Case fatality rate (CFR) calculation.
-  - Public health indicators and comparisons.
+Data Sources:
+ - Excel files containing COVID-19 statistics prepared for Tableau reporting.
+ - SQL queries designed to extract and process data efficiently.

 ## Technologies Used
 - SQL Server (T-SQL)
+- Tableau
 - Excel (data source)
 - SQL Server Management Studio (SSMS)